1920 Basingstoke by-election

 The 1920 Basingstoke by-election was a parliamentary by-election for the British House of Commons constituency of Basingstoke on 31 March 1920.

-Vacancy
+Background

 The by-election was caused by the resignation of the sitting Unionist MP, Auckland Geddes when he was appointed British Ambassador to the United States.
 He had been MP here since winning the seat in 1917.

 Electoral history

 The result at the last general election in 1918 was;